httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Upon verification, it is important that the verifier validate not only the signature but also the value of the Content-Digest field itself against the actual received content.
 Unless the verifier performs this step, it would be possible for an attacker to substitute the message content but leave the Content-Digest field value untouched to pass the signature.
 Since only the field value is covered by the signature directly, checking only the signature is not sufficient protection against such a substitution attack.

+As discussed in {{DIGEST}}, the value of the Content-Digest field is dependent on the content encoding of the message.
+If an intermediary changes the content encoding, the resulting Content-Digest value would change, which would in turn invalidate the signature.
+Any intermediary performing such an action would need to apply a new signature with the updated Content-Digest field value, similar to the reverse proxy use case discussed in {{signature-multiple}}.

 ## Cryptographic Considerations

 ### Cryptography and Signature Collision {#security-collision}